microsoft/dotnet-apiport/docs/VSExtension/README.md

     * Excel
 * Configurable report options in the Options pane
 * View and save generated reports in a tool window
+* Up-to-date server-side analysis
+    * __NOTE__ .NET platform targets are constantly fetched from an Azure cloud service that is updated constantly.
+In addition, the analysis is performed remotely so the information is always the latest.

 ![Sample report][SampleReport]